Zi0P4tch0/rscountries/README.md

 ## Features

 - Built on top of Actix Web
-- Good-looking terminal logging via `slog`.
+- Good-looking terminal logging via `slog` (implemented as an Actix Web middleware).
-- Comes with Dockerfile for easy deployment (final image is around 100MB in size).
+- Comes with Dockerfile for easy testing/deployment (final image is around 100MB in size).

 ## 📚 Usage